Genevieve O'Reilly

-Genevieve O'Reilly (born 6 January 1977) is an Irish-Australian actress.
-She is known for portraying Mon Mothma in the Star Wars franchise beginning with Revenge of the Sith (2005), a role which earned her a Saturn Award nomination for Best Supporting Actress for her performance in season 1 of Andor.
+Genevieve O'Reilly (born 6 January 1977) is an Irish actress.
+She is known for portraying Mon Mothma in the Star Wars franchise beginning with Revenge of the Sith (2005), a role which earned her two Saturn Award nominations for Best Supporting Actress for her performance in Andor.
 She has also amassed significant other acting credits on stage and in film and television.

 Early life and education

 Genevieve O'Reilly was born on 6 January 1977 in Dublin, Ireland, and at age ten emigrated to Adelaide, in South Australia.
 She had two younger siblings when the family emigrated, eventually gaining Australian citizenship.

 O'Reilly moved to Sydney to attend the National Institute of Dramatic Art, eventually being accepted after three attempts.
 She graduated in 2000.

 Career

 Theatre

 O'Reilly was cast as the understudy in director Gale Edwards' production of The White Devil a week after graduating from drama school.
 She went on to appear in Edwards' Sydney Theatre Company production of The Way of the World.
 Other theatre credits include The Weir by Conor McPherson, at the Gate Theatre, Dublin, and Richard II at the Old Vic.
-Recent parts at the Royal National Theatre have been in new play, Mike Bartlett's 13, and as Helena, wife to Andrew Scott's emperor Julian in the 2011 production of Ibsen's epic Emperor and Galilean.
+Her recent parts at the Royal National Theatre have been in new play, Mike Bartlett's 13, and as Helena, wife to Andrew Scott's emperor Julian in the 2011 production of Ibsen's epic Emperor and Galilean.

 In July 2012, O'Reilly performed in George Bernard Shaw's The Doctor's Dilemma.
 In 2015 O'Reilly played Kathryn in Splendour by Abi Morgan at the Donmar Warehouse.
 In 2017, she played Mary Carney in The Ferryman, first at the Royal Court Theatre and later at the Gielgud Theatre in the West End of London.